Bhavipatel21/Workout_Tracker/README.md

 # Workout_Tracker

 ## Description
-AS A small business owner I WANT to be able to write and save notes SO THAT I can organize my thoughts and keep track of tasks I need to complete
+As a user, I want to be able to view create and track daily workouts.
+I want to be able to log multiple exercises in a workout on a given day.
+I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.

 ## Installation Instructions